-In Samoan history, the first known overseas traveller was Sio Vili, who travelled to Australia and other neighbouring Pacific islands on a whaling ship in the 1820s.23 He returned to Samoa, bringing back, amongst other things, the Sio Vili cult, which was a distorted form of Christianity that Vili improvised from what he had learnt whilst travelling.
-Malama Meleisea notes that Jesus Christ was referred to by Vili as "'Seesah Elaisah' (a mispronunciation of Jesus Christ)."24
+In Samoan history, the first known overseas traveller was Sio Vili, who travelled to Australia and other neighbouring Pacific islands on a whaling ship in the 1820s.
+He returned to Samoa, bringing back, amongst other things, the Sio Vili cult, which was a distorted form of Christianity that Vili improvised from what he had learnt whilst travelling.
+Malama Meleisea notes that Jesus Christ was referred to by Vili as "'Seesah Elaisah' (a mispronunciation of Jesus Christ)."

 The next type of traveller according to Va'a was the theological scholar.
 In the 1860s and later, Catholic and Methodist theological students conducted their studies for advanced ministry in Australia, and in the French territory of Wallis and Futuna.
 Also during this time, graduates of Malua Theological College, under the London Missionary Society, were sent to Sydney, Australia to prepare them for missionary work in the Torres Strait Islands and Papua New Guinea.
-College, under the Malua Theological College, under the London Missionary work in the Torres Strait Islands and Papua New Guinea.